J J Tibbo was born 12 November 1894.

-James was the second son of Richard Tibbo (a labourer) and his mother Mary Ann daughter of Richard Roach.
+James Tibbo was born in St. Johns, Newfoundland on 12 November 1894, the second son of Richard Tibbo (a labourer) and his mother Mary Ann daughter of Richard Roach.

 James was educated at St Patrick's Hall and Holy Cross Christian Brothers’ Schools.

-A seaman, James joined the Newfoundland Regiment, 13 January 1915.
+A seaman, he joined the Newfoundland Regiment on 13 January 1915.

-James left for England 20 March 1915.
-He went to the Dardanelles and was killed in action there, 1 December 1915, while assisting a stretcher bearer remove the wounded.
+James left for England on 20 March 1915.
+He went to the Dardanelles and was killed in action there on 1 December 1915, while assisting a stretcher bearer remove the wounded.

 James is buried in Azmak Cemetery Suvla, Gallipoli, Çanakkale, Turkey.